- Disability insurance offers vital financial support in the event of illness or injury, ensuring continued income during periods of incapacity

 Partial and residual disability benefits

-It’s essential to consider how disability insurance handles partial and residual disabilities.
+It is essential to consider how disability insurance handles partial and residual disabilities.
 Partial disability means you can still work but not at full capacity, while residual disability means there are certain job tasks you can no longer perform.

-Group disability insurance plans often lack coverage for partial disabilities while individual disability insurance plans typically include coverage for both partial and residual disabilities.
+Group disability insurance plans often lack coverage for partial disabilities, while individual disability insurance plans typically include coverage for both partial and residual disabilities.
 This is beneficial for doctors, as it allows them to receive benefits even if they can only work part-time or perform some of their job functions.
 This type of coverage provides financial security and peace of mind when facing a disabling condition.

 What are the advantages and disadvantages of individual and group disability insurance?